mmdzov/winston-simple-logger/README.md

 **Notes**

-- stack : When this is true Error ().
-Stack runs inside mesasge
+- stack : When this is true `new Error().stack` runs inside mesasge
 - name : The name of your collection is that with the method it provides you can create a log
 - path : Specifies the name of the log storage path